localvoid/oveo/README.md

 Terminology:

 - "Hoist Scope" - scope that can contain Hoisted Expressions.
 By default, there is only a program level scope.
-Additional scopes can be created with the intrinsic function `scope()`.
+Additional scopes can be created with `/*@__SCOPE__*/`.
 - "Hoisted Expression" - expression that should be hoisted to the outermost Hoist Scope.
 - "Hoisted Expression Scope" - scopes created inside of a hoisted expression.
 - "Inner Scope" - the closest Hoist Scope.